Defining a custom function

 Next, we open parentheses.7.
 Creating a custom function

-Inside, we provide the value or data structure that we want the function to be performed on, then close the parentheses.
-We can give this any name, so again we should be descriptive.
-The item we place inside a function is known as an argument and we'll learn more about this term later in the course.8.
+Inside, we provide the value or data structure that we want the function to work on, then close the parentheses.
+We can give this any name, but again, it should be descriptive.
+The item placed inside a function is called an argument, which is the information the function needs to do its job.8.
 Creating a custom function

 We finish the line with a colon.9.
 Creating a custom function